 A surgical tech career can be rewarding, but people who choose this path need to find the right degree program first.
-In order to help future professionals get the training they need, EduMed has created the Best in Class initiative, which spotlights the best surgical tech programs available.
-In order to create this list, we regularly research schools from around the country to find the programs that provide the best education to its students for the best value.
-The following is a sampling of some of the schools we feature on our current list.
+In order to help future professionals get the training they need, EduMed.org has created the Best in Class initiative, which spotlights the best online surgical tech programs available today.
+To create this list, we researched more than 7,700 regionally accredited schools from across the country to find the programs that provide the best education at the best value.
+Review and compare some of 2023’s best online surgical tech schools below.

-Although other health care related programs may allow students to complete their studies entirely online, those who enroll in a surgical technology program must participate in clinical training on campus or in a medical facility.
-However, these programs do allow students to take some of their coursework online, which is convenient for those who are not able to travel to campus on a regular basis because they are working full-time jobs or handling other responsibilities.
+Although other healthcare-related programs may allow students to complete their studies entirely online, those who enroll in online surgical tech programs must participate in clinical training on campus or in a medical facility.
+However, these programs do allow students to take most of their coursework online, which is convenient for those who are not able to travel to campus on a regular basis because they are working full-time jobs or handling other responsibilities.
 The following is information on how these programs work.

 Types of Online Surgical Tech Programs

-In order to become a surgical technologist, professionals need to earn a certificate, diploma, or associate’s degree.
+In order to become a surgical technologist, professionals need to earn a certificate, diploma, or associate’s degree from their online surgical tech program.
 In many states, people are not able to enter the field without an associate’s degree, but in other cases, prospective surgical techs are able to get a job with a certificate or diploma.
 The following describes these programs and what students can expect when they enroll.

 What to Ask Before You Apply

-Every student has different criteria that they look for when considering a surgical technology degree program.
+Every student has different criteria that they look for when considering online surgical tech programs.
 However, there are certain things that all students should look for no matter what their educational or career goals are.
 The following are some important qualities that surgical tech programs should have.

 Core Surgical Tech Courses Online